 Celebrating Life, One Fortuitous Encounter at a Time

-One thing drives out another -- Bilbo Baggins
+One thing leads to another -- The Fixx

 Array